 Another way to look at hard water or glass corrosion is imagine an old rusty car.
 You decide to remove the rust by various methods depending on the severity of the corrosion.
 You use a combination of sand blasting, sand paper and a wire brush.
 You finish the job and remove the rust but now you have a bunch of holes all through the vehicle.
 The reason you have holes now is because the rust has corroded the last bit of metal in those areas.
 Now with glass you’re not going to end up with holes; instead, the surface gets distorted with corrosion marks or water spots that are beneath the surface of the glass.
 The only way to remove these marks is actually grind down the surface of the glass until you reach the corrosion depth level.
 No acid will work at this corrosion stage.
 It takes very expensive specialized equipment to grind down and polish the surface of glass.
 The moral of the story here is if you wait too long to do anything about removing your hard water it will become more costly to restore the glass than it will to replace.

 Mineral build up doesn’t just come from sprinklers.
 It can accumulate through years and years of neglect.
 If you haven’t had your windows professionally cleaned in 10 years, a normal window cleaning is not going to get them sparkling clean.
 To get them sparkling clean a construction clean will be necessary.
 This of course is at an additional cost.
-This is why it is important to have your windows professional cleaned at least once per year.
+This is why it is important to have professional window cleaning in Phoenix AZ at least once per year.

 Hard water build up does not come off with normal window cleaning.
 It takes special chemicals and restoration techniques to remove, not to mention a lot of extra labor.
 The moral of the story here is if you wait too long to professionally clean your windows, or do anything about removing your hard water it will become more costly to restore the window than it will be to replace the window.

 Did you find this post informative?
 Please make a comment and let us know.